bothpills/SLackOFFocus/README.md

 Next features:

-  - Enable to not start a new work session for member that still talking.
+  - Enable to not start a new work session for members that are still talking.
 The following work session will last less time, discounting the extra time used in orther to maintain the team synchronized.
   - Enable users to send messages during the work session.
 Messages should go into standby mode, and not be rejected.